 Component Performance Drives Cost

 Component manufacturers segment and market their products just like any other industry.
 For cost reasons, it is important to review all the advertised features of a component.
 Only purchase those performance features that are needed.
-Draw the line at ‘better than required’ features that only add cost with no additional value to the system:
+Draw the line at ‘better than required’ features that only add cost with no added value to the system:

-- Tolerance – Passive component vendors segment their products by offering several tolerance ranges of capacitors, resistors, inductors and others such as 1%, 5%, 10% and 20%.
+- Tolerance – Passive component vendors segment their products by offering several tolerance ranges of capacitors, resistors, inductors, and others such as 1%, 5%, 10% and 20%.
 This helps them sell the full capacity of their factory for the highest price a customer is willing to pay for the tolerance accuracy achieved by their manufacturing.
 Again, to test the relevance for system tolerance, consider if your system would operate improperly, poorly or even fail entirely if a component was out of tolerance.
-If not, consider widening the tolerance for a lower priced passive component.
+If not, consider widening the tolerance for a lower-priced passive component.

 - Power requirements and size – Passive components are rated on their maximum power consumption, such as ¼ watt resistors.
 Evaluate the maximum required power requirement for each passive component and only include required criteria on the BOM.
-This also typically drives to minimum sized components.
+This also typically drives to minimum-sized components.

-- Active circuit performance – The best systems may require the highest performance active components.
+- Active circuit performance – The best systems may require the highest performing active components.
 When clock rate, switching speed, signal to noise ratio or high gain drive the differentiation, then the highest performance semiconductors have no substitute.
 However, for those areas of the application where that is not the case, ensure that the system is not ‘over designed’ using higher performance integrated circuits than needed as this will only drive additional cost.
 Review legacy circuit blocks that may be re-used for simplicity, but result in higher performance than required by the system.

 - Memory Size – Although memory is nearly always offered in sizes of 2n bits, empty unused memory offers no additional value.
 Condense firmware or computational memory as much as possible and only use the minimum memory size that the system requires.